-- •Teachers congratulate and praise children consistently throughout the school day. - •Teachers give children in year 1 and year 2 reward tickets.
-We distribute tickets to children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
-Tickets are saved for the 'ticket shop' and the end of every half term where children can exchange their tickets for a small toy. - •In foundation stage we have 'marbles in the jar' which encourage the children to behave well in order to fill the jar to get a class treat. - •Each week, we nominate a child from each class to be 'learner of the week' and 'star of the week'.
-Each 'Learner of the week' and 'Golden star of the week' receives a certificate in the school assembly and a trophy to take home for the week. - •Golden stars have their photograph and certificate is displayed in the school hall.
-The golden stars have afternoon tea with the HT or another member of staff. - •'Golden time' is earned throughout the week and is an end of the week reward for good behaviour. - •Stickers can be given to children by any member of staff - •Postcards can arrive home from the head teacher for exceptional behaviour
+- •Teachers congratulate and praise children consistently throughout the school day. - •Teachers give children 'Monster points in year 1 and year 2.
+We distribute points to children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
+Points are saved for the 'reward shop' and the end of every half term where children can exchange their points for e.g. a small toy. - •In foundation stage we have 'marbles in the jar' which encourage the children to behave well in order to fill the jar to get a class treat. - •Each week, we nominate a child from each class to be 'star of the week'.
+Each 'Golden star of the week' receives a certificate in the school assembly and a trophy to take home for the week. - •Golden stars have their photograph and certificate is displayed in the school hall.
+The golden stars have afternoon tea with the HT or another member of staff.

+- •'Golden time' is earned throughout the week and is an end of the week reward for good behaviour. - •Stickers can be given to children by any member of staff - •Postcards can arrive home from the head teacher for exceptional behaviour